 - April 2018: Evolve IP acquired Cisco Broadsoft partner ‘thevoicefactory,’ and with it – advanced UCaaS functionalities

 Nextiva rivals some of the industry’s heavy hitters, too.
-Microsoft Teams, Google Chat, RingCentral MVP, Vonage Business Cloud (VBC), Dialpad Talk, 8×8 X Series, Zoom Unite, and Webex Calling are more direct competitors; as of now.
+Microsoft Teams, Google Chat, RingCentral MVP, Vonage Business Cloud (VBC), Dialpad Talk, 8×8 X Series, and Webex Calling are more direct competitors; as of now.